 As the Managing Director of NGCSA – a national non-profit arts organization in the U.S. formally known as the National Guild of Community Schools of the Arts – I had planned on making an official visit to Germany and meet up with my counterpart, Diethard Wucher, at the Verband deutscher Musikschulen (VdM) (Association of German Music Schools) – in Bonn to discuss cultural and educational collaborations.

-But when I received an invitation to visit Reykjavik from Stefán Edelstein (alongside), director of the Icelandic Community Music Schools, I decided to stopover there for a couple of days en route to Germany.
+But when I received an invitation to visit Reykjavík from Stefán Edelstein (alongside), director of the Icelandic Community Music Schools, I decided to stopover there for a couple of days en route to then West Germany.

 I left JFK International Airport on April the 18th night as planned: I flew by IcelandAir to the world’s most northerly capital and one of its most striking.
 Actually, the Douglas jet touched down at 6.30 am on the 19th (Tuesday) at Keflavik, 20 miles away at the tip of the Reykjanes (peninsula at the southwestern tip of the huge island in he North Atlantic), and we were bused into the metropolitan bustle created by more than half of the population of the country – yes, of the 244,000 people inhabiting Iceland (1986 census) 149,000 live in the Reykjavik/Reykjanes urban area!